 Many professionals view air-travel days as an opportunity to get some extra work done, pay bills online, or distract themselves during their commute by surfing the internet.
 The convenience and ease of use of modern laptops and iPads have made it easy to stay connected in route.
-As a result, Wireless Fidelity, commonly known as wifi which essentially provides an avenue for computers to connect to the web wirelessly, is now commonplace in most major Airports and even becoming more common on the airplanes themselves.
+As a result, public Wi-Fi is now commonplace in most major airports and even becoming more common on the airplanes themselves.
 As with most technological conveniences these days, in addition to the obvious advantages, wifi in airports pose additional risk to consumers who may not be aware that they’re in potentially dangerous ‘hot zones’ for identity theft.

 If you can avoid using public wifi altogether, do so…if you just can’t resist checking the scores or the weather while waiting to board your flight or arrive at your intended destination, try to avoid doing potentially dangerous activities like online banking, filing tax returns, or checking any email accounts that might have valuable information stored in it; as this information could be harvested from your machine and used against you.
 If you know you will be traveling often and find yourself using public wifi normally you may want to look into getting a personal VPN.
 A personal Virtual Private Network will help protect you against the dangers of public wifi.